AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 4. Click `Create`

-Note: Filters can also be added here similar to how we filteremed telemetry for > 21 earlier in the lab.
+Note: Filters can also be added here similar to how we filtered telemetry for > 21 earlier in the lab.

 ## 10.6.
 Ensure your Logic is receiving the webhook and succeeding

-1. Navigate back to your browswer tab where you have the Logic App open
+1. Navigate back to your browser tab where you have the Logic App open
 2. Review the execution history on the Overview page.
 If you don't see any runs, give it a few minutes to show up.
 Use the refresh button if necessary.

 ![](./media/portal-logicapp-overview-success.png)